-John Fry served in the Royal Australian Regiment as a rifleman.
+John Fry was born in Melbourne and had one brother and one sister.
+He served in the Royal Australian Regiment as a rifleman.
 Having joined the military due to unemployment increasing in the textile field, he went to Korea in 1953.
 He recalls that Korea was in terrible condition as many people were living in cardboard boxes.
 He shares his memories of arriving in Pusan before heading North.
-John Fry was involved in the Battle of the Hook, an experience he calls a “vicious time.”
+He was involved in the Battle of the Hook, an experience he calls a “vicious time.”
 He is in awe of the unbelievable progress that Korea has made, especially when he says his own country seems to have gone backwards in some ways.

 Not a Substantial Building Standing